bitnami/charts/bitnami/jasperreports/README.md

 ### To 11.0.0

-The [Bitnami Jasper&reg;eports](https://github.com/bitnami/bitnami-docker-jasperreports) image was migrated to a "non-root" user approach.
+The [Bitnami JasperReports](https://github.com/bitnami/bitnami-docker-jasperreports) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Tomcat daemon was started as the `tomcat` user.
 From now on, both the container and the Tomcat daemon run as user `1001`.
 You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.

 Consequences:

 - The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
 - Backwards compatibility is not guaranteed.

-To upgrade to `11.0.0`, backup Jasper&reg;eports data and the previous MariaDB databases, install a new Jasper&reg;eports chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.
+To upgrade to `11.0.0`, backup JasperReports data and the previous MariaDB databases, install a new JasperReports chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

 In addition to this, the image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-jasperreports/tree/master/7/debian-10/rootfs) folder of the container image.